urbit/SoftBLAS/README.md

 - [ ] Construct test suite for all cases.
 (Current task)
 - [ ] Compare function signatures against reference CBLAS (`const` &c.).
 - [ ] Complete complex-valued functions.
+- [ ] Run everything through a linter.

 [BLAS naming conventions](https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-c/2023-1/naming-conventions-for-blas-routines.html) are followed for 32/64 bits, but extensions to the prefix scheme are necessary for 16/128 bit widths; we use: